 Sunday - Thursday: Closed

 Tuesday - Friday: 11 a.m. - 6 p.m.

 Sunday - Monday: Closed

-Safely dispose of unwanted, expired and unused medicines for FREE at one of Ramsey County’s two public drop boxes.
-Storing unwanted, expired and unused medicines can lead to drug abuse or poisoning, and medicines flushed down the drain or disposed of in the trash can harm the environment.
+Safely dispose of unwanted, expired and unused medicines for free at one of the public drop boxes or at participating private businesses in Ramsey County.
+Safe disposal of unwanted medicine helps prevent crime, drug abuse and accidental poisoning.
+Not flushing medicines down the drain or disposing of them in the trash helps protect our environment.